Regenerative Agriculture as an Agent of Positive Change

 One interesting measure involves earthworms: We’re counting more than 170 per square meter.
 If worms love our healthy soil, so will our crops.

 We may never rid our farm of blackgrass entirely.
-Weeds are a scourge of agriculture, and they like healthy soil, aussi.
+Weeds are a scourge of agriculture, and they like healthy soil, too.

-After years of futility, pourtant, it finally feels like we’ve got a handle on the problem.
+After years of futility, however, it finally feels like we’ve got a handle on the problem.
 And for that, we can thank the advent of regenerative agriculture.